sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/syncing.md

 ## Sync duration

 When syncing permissions from code hosts with large numbers of users and repositories, it can take a lot of time to complete syncing all permissions from a code host for every user and every repository.
-Typically due to internal rate limits imposed by Sourcegraph and external rate limits imposed by the code host, it can be hours or days.
+Typically due to internal rate limits imposed by Sourcegraph and external rate limits imposed by the code host, it can take hours for customers with large amounts of users or repositories.
+Please contact the support team for further assistance.

 For initial setup of instance, when the initial sync for all repositories and users is running, users will gradually see more and more search results from repositories they have access to.